Brain-Inspired Stochastic Joint Embedding Representation Learning: Experiments

 \paragraph{StopGradients (55.8, 59.7)} The PhiNet v1 model uses StopGradient (SG) to stabilize training and introduce pseudo-temporal differences between input pairs.
 In PhiNet v2, since the input pairs already contain temporal offsets, the necessity of SG-1 is uncertain.
 We conduct ablation to evaluate its impact.
 In this paper, we consider adding the SG operator to either prior side or posterior side.

 As shown in Table~\ref{tab:video_label_propagation_sym_pred}, the absence of SG-prior leads to minor performance differences after 400 epochs (at 59.7).
 Interestingly, omitting SG-prior slightly improves early-epoch performance.
 Moreover, adding SG operator to the path of posterior, the performance significantly degraded (at 55.8).
+However, since final performance is more critical, we conclude that including SG-prior is beneficial.

 \paragraph{Symmetric Loss (58.0, 58.7)} We compare the performance of PhiNet v2 with symmetric versus asymmetric loss functions.
-Table~\ref{tab:video_label_propagation_sym_pred} presents the results on the DAVIS benchmark using ViT-S pretrained for 400 epochs with a regularization parameter $\beta=0.01$ and batch size of 768.
-The symmetric loss improves the final $J\&F_m$ score by 0.4 to 0.9, indicating its effectiveness in enhancing representation learning.
+Table~\ref{tab:video_label_propagation_sym_pred} presents the results on the DAVIS benchmark using ViT-S. The symmetric loss improves the final $J\&F_m$ score by 0.4 to 0.9, indicating its effectiveness in enhancing representation learning.

 \paragraph{Predictor (58.0, 58.9)} We also investigate the impact of the linear predictor module $h$ in CA3.
 Specifically, we have used a linear transformation $h(\mZ) = \mW_h \mZ$, where $\mW_h \in \mathbb{R}^{d\times d}$.
 As shown in Table~\ref{tab:video_label_propagation_sym_pred}, the predictor improves performance slightly.
 This is consistent with SimSiam~\citep{chen2021exploring}, where the predictor plays a key role in avoiding collapse.
 In our model, the predictor contributes to learning better representations, especially when combined with the symmetric loss.